alex-ilgayev/injection-hooking-samples/README.md

     - `kernel32!WaitForMultipleObjects`
     - `kernel32!WaitForMultipleObjectsEx`
     - `user32!MsgWaitForMultipleObjectsEx`
+  - Most of the time one of the threads will be returning from that state, and reload the library.
+I had 100% success with that method.
+- Early Bird Technique
+  - **The only difference here from APC Injection is the creation of a new process instead of injecting a existing one.**
+  - Searching for `LoadLibraryW` address.
+We assuming `kernel32` libraries are loaded in same addresses for all processes.
+  - Creating new process in suspended state.
+The executable is passed by param to the injection function.
+  - Invoking `VirtualAllocEx` to allocate injected DLL name string.
+  - Invoking `WriteProcessMemory` to write that string.
+  - Invoking `QueueUserAPC` with `LoadLibraryW` procedure and DLL name as a parameter.
   - Invoking `ResumeThread`.
-Because thread was in suspended state, starting it causes the operating system to invoke his waiting APC, means the injected code.
+Because thread was in suspended state, starting it causes the operating system to invoke the APC, means the injected code.
-- TBD
+- Process Hollowing.
+TBD.

 ### inline-hooking

-Dll which can be injected into `cmd.exe` process.
+Dll which can be injected into `cmd.exe` process and implements sample inline hooking technique.
 The Dll uses inline hooking on function `FindNextFileW` which is being called upon directory enumeration using command `dir`.
 The functionality of the hooking function is to remove the file `mal.exe` if exists in directory.